alexkneis/notebooks/README.md

-## Collection of Jupyter notebooks
+## My Personal Collection of some Jupyter notebooks